napari/docs/docs/plugins/virtual_environment_docs/More-than-just-best-practices.md

 Please also refer to:
 https://napari.org/stable/plugins/best_practices.html

-* Don’t include PySide2 or PyQt5 in your plugin’s dependencies.
-Use qtpy and let your users pick their backend.
+* Don’t include `PySide2` or `PyQt5` in your plugin’s dependencies.
+Use `qtpy` and let your users pick their backend.
-* Try not to depend on packages that require C compilation, but do not offer wheels.
+* Try not to depend on packages that require C compilation but do not offer wheels.
 Check whether they offer wheels at [pypi.org](https://pypi.org/).
-* Don’t import heavy dependencies *greedily* at the top of your module.
+* Don’t import heavy dependencies _greedily_ at the top of your module.
 This is less relevant with npe2.
 * Don’t leave resources (such as file handles) open:

 ```